eric199wen/Robot-Game/README.md

 `make run` will run the robot game.<br />

 ## Version 1
-In this version, you can place a robot on a 8x8 board in the Cartesian coordinate system and tell it how you want it to move within the board.
-If a move led the robot to go out of the board boundary, that move will simply be skipped <br /><br />
+In this version, you can place a robot on a 8x8 square board in the Cartesian coordinate system and tell it how you want it to move within the board.
+Notice that if a move led the robot to go out of the board boundary, that move will simply be skipped.
+At a boundary, it can only turn left/right.<br /><br />
 An action that a robot can play includes
-- M: move a step forward
+- M: move a square forward
 - L: turn left
 - R: turn right

 ### Input
 - Location: [x,y] (0 < x,y < 9) (ex: [2,3])<br />
 - Direction faced: N, E, S or W (ex: N)<br />
-- Actions: a combination of M, L or R (ex: M,L,R,R,M,M)
+- Actions: a sequence of of actions (ex: M,L,R,R,M,M)

 ### Output
 - Location: [x,y] (0 < x,y < 9)<br />
 - Direction faced: N, E, S or W<br />

 ## Version 2
-In this version, you can place a robot on a 8x8 board in the Cartesian coordinate systemand and tell it its destination, the robot will tell you all the possible combinations of actions it can move from where it is to the target location within an assigned maximum actions allowed.<br /><br />
+In this version, you can place a robot on a 8x8 square board in the Cartesian coordinate systemand and tell it its destination, the robot will tell you all the possible sequences of actions it can move from where it is to the target location within an assigned maximum actions allowed.<br /><br />

 An action that a robot will play includes
-- M: move a step forward
+- M: move a square forward
 - L: turn left
 - R: turn right